 There are still more reasons why you are not able to own an LLC.
-Most of the causes that lead to the registration failure is that business owners, especially fresh ones, try to perform the procedures by themselves.
-Without adequate knowledge in company incorporation and legal requirements, you will easily fail the online LLC formation.
+Most of the causes that lead to registration failure are that business owners, especially fresh ones, try to perform the procedures by themselves.
+Without adequate knowledge of company incorporation and legal requirements, you will easily fail the online LLC formation.

 Additionally, you may not be a qualified registered agent, and you have difficulty in finding a registered agent for your business incorporation.
 In this situation, you can always use a trusted service provider to take care of the company registration.
 They will resolve your problems inefficiently with their experiences and expertise.